microsoft/appcenter-sdk-react-native/README.md

         ```
 ## 7. Distribute APIs

 You can easily let your users get the latest version of your app by integrating Mobile Center Distribute.
-All you need to do is pass the service name as a parameter in the `start()` API call.
+All you need to do is pass the service name as a parameter in the `Start()` API call.
 Once the app launches, the SDK checks for new updates in the background.
 If it finds a new update, users will see a dialog with three options - **Download**, **Postpone** and **Ignore**.
 If the user taps **Download**, Mobile Center Distribute will trigger the new version to be installed. **Postpone** will delay the download until the app is opened again. **Ignore** will not prompt the user again for that particular app version.
 In case of a required update, the user will only have the option to tap **Download**.

 Please follow the paragraph in [Start the SDK](#3-start-the-sdk) to setup the Distribute service.